UAV - Chapter 1

 She was average height, attractive if a bit skinny, with brunette hair and soft features.
 She rarely bothered to wear makeup or fix up her hair because she spent most of her time with computers.

-She was also the newest member of Victor's team, this being only her second time out in the field.
-She had worked with Victor before while contracting with JanCorp as a hacker, but from a distance usually in a lab with other analysts.
+She was also the newest member of Victor's team, having joined after Kate died two weeks ago.
+Helen had worked with Victor before while contracting with JanCorp as a hacker, but from a distance.
 Those jobs had also taken place while her sister was alive.

-She had offered to join Victor out in the field because he had been the one running the operation when her sister was killed two weeks ago.
-There hadn't been a lot of information released to Helen from JanCorp about exactly what happened, nor any pictures or body.
-Only a report that her sister was dead from an explosion.
-Helen wanted to know what had happened to her big sister, and no one seemed to know outside of Victor's team.
+She had offered to join Victor in the field because he had been running the operation when Kate died.
+JanCorp released no pictures, no body—only a report that her sister was dead from an explosion.
+Helen wanted the truth, and no one seemed to know outside of Victor's team.

-Maybe, if she got close enough, she could get the truth.
-For now, she would play along, pretend to be oblivious, and get her answers.
+Maybe, if she got close enough, she could get her answers.
+For now, she would play along, pretend to be oblivious, and bide her time.

-She glanced out the window and tried to locate Victor or Francis in the sea of people.
+She leaned toward the window, scanning for Victor or Francis in the sea of people.
 They were somewhere below.
-Had they seen the lights?
-She hoped so because none of the team were in her view.
-All she could see was a throng of locals going about their daily lives like nothing was wrong.
+Had they caught the signal?
+None of the team were in her view—only a throng of locals going about their daily lives like nothing was wrong.

 How many will die today?